rli012/EarlyCancerDetection/README.md

 ### 2018

-* Detection and localization of surgically resectable cancers with a multi-analyte blood test
 * [Utility of circulating tumor DNA in cancer diagnostics with emphasis on early detection](https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-018-1157-9)
 * [Detection and localization of surgically resectable cancers with a multi-analyte blood test](https://science.sciencemag.org/content/359/6378/926)